New York Rangers: Return to the playoffs (2005–2011)

 John Tortorella was named the team's head coach in 2009, maintaining the position until 2013.

 Following Jagr's departure, Chris Drury was named captain on October 3, 2008.
 The Rangers were one of four NHL teams to open the 2008–09 season in Europe, being featured in the Victoria Cup final, defeating the European Champions Cup winner Metallurg Magnitogorsk in Bern, Switzerland.
 This was followed by two NHL regular season games against Tampa Bay in Prague on October 4 and 5; the Rangers won both games.
-However, on October 13, 2007, 2007 first-round pick, Alexei Cherepanov collapsed and died during a KHL game in Russia.
+However, on October 13, Alexei Cherepanov, who was New York's 2007 first-round pick, collapsed and died during a KHL game in Russia.
 After the Rangers went 2–7–3 in 12 games, coach Tom Renney was fired, with 2004 Stanley Cup and Jack Adams Award winner John Tortorella named as his replacement.
 The Rangers made the 2009 playoffs, but gave up a 3–1 series lead to the Washington Capitals to lose in seven games.

 On June 30, 2009, the Rangers traded Scott Gomez, Tom Pyatt, and Michael Busto to the Montreal Canadiens for Ryan McDonagh, Chris Higgins, Pavel Valentenko, and Doug Janik.
-The Rangers also signed Marian Gaborik on the first day of free agency.
+The Rangers also signed Marián Gáborík on the first day of free agency.
 In the 2009–10 season, the Rangers failed to make the playoffs for the first time in five years, losing the final game in a shootout against the Philadelphia Flyers.

 On September 12, 2011, Ryan Callahan was named the 26th captain in Rangers history.

 For the 2010–11 season, the team signed Norwegian forward Mats Zuccarello.
 The Rangers' playoff chances came down to the final day of the regular season for the second consecutive year.
 The team defeated the New Jersey Devils and passed the Carolina Hurricanes in the standings, putting the Rangers in the playoffs.
 The Rangers faced Washington in the first round and lost the series in five games.

 On May 13, 2011, Rangers forward Derek Boogaard was found dead in his Minnesota apartment.
 On June 29, the Rangers bought out captain Chris Drury's contract.
 On July 3, the Rangers signed free agent Brad Richards to a nine-year contract.
 On September 12, Ryan Callahan was named the 26th captain in the Rangers' history.